TheRealXORA/Drawing-Library/README.md

 # Drawing Library

-A Roblox drawing library that renders 2D shapes directly on screen using `ScreenGui` elements parented inside a hidden UI container, built on top of real `GuiObject` instances.
+A Roblox drawing library that renders 2D shapes directly on your screen using real Roblox `GuiObject` instances, parented inside a hidden `ScreenGui`.
+Every shape is made entirely from `Frame`, `UIStroke`, `UIGradient`, and `UICorner` instances — no `DrawingService`, no deprecated APIs.

-The library supports a wide range of shapes: lines, squares, circles, and every regular polygon from a triangle all the way up to a dodecagon, plus a fully flexible N-sided polygon (`NGon`) that lets you define as many vertices as you want.
+The library supports lines, squares, circles, and every regular polygon from a triangle up to a dodecagon, plus a flexible N-sided polygon (`NGon`) for any number of vertices.
 Every shape shares a common set of base properties and supports sub-objects like `Stroke`, `Gradient`, and `AutoRotation` for more advanced visual effects.

 ---